TechForUK/brexchat/content/start/index.md

 type: start
 ---

-**Don’t ruin Christmas…**

-Your point of view will be much better received if you find some common ground on a subject first.
+Remember... your point of view will be better received if you find some common ground on a subject first.